ournetworks/2019/visas/README.md

 Travel Visa Letter
 ==================

-Request personal information from the Applicant as listed on [info.yml.template](./info.yml.template) using an encrypted channel of communication.
+Request personal information from the Applicant as listed on [info.yml.template](./info.yml.template) with an [initial email](./initial-email.md), and then using an encrypted channel of communication.
 See [info.yml.sample](./info.yml.sample) as an example.

 Upon receiving the information, the Organizer can do the following to generate a PDF invitation letter: